ey92/notes/1101reading.md

-linguist
-	- someone who studies the structure of language and its use language
-	- an abstract cognitive system that uniquely allows humans to produce and comprehend meaningful utterances linguistic competence
-	- the unconscious knowledge a speaker has about his or her native language linguistic performance
-	- the observable use of language/actualization of one's linguistic knowledge performance error
-	- errors in language production or comprehension, including hesitations and slips of the tongue communication chain: source, transmitter, signal, receiver, destination noise
-	-interference in the communication chain phonetics
-	- study of minimal units of language (sounds) phonology
+*linguist* - someone who studies the structure of language and its use *language* - an abstract cognitive system that uniquely allows humans to produce and comprehend meaningful utterances *linguistic competence* - the unconscious knowledge a speaker has about his or her native language *linguistic performance* - the observable use of language/actualization of one's linguistic knowledge *performance error* - errors in language production or comprehension, including hesitations and slips of the tongue *communication chain*: source, transmitter, signal, receiver, destination *noise* - interference in the communication chain *phonetics* - study of minimal units of language (sounds) *phonology* - language-specific knowledge about the distribution of speech sounds
-	- language-specific knowledge about the distribution of speech sounds allows you to recognize sounds and words spoken by different speakers morphology
+	allows you to recognize sounds and words spoken by different speakers morphology
 	- the study of how words are constructed out of morphemes